 Controlling the length of a router's queue is an important and difficult task.
-A large queue causes arriving packets to be subject to long queuing delays and can cause instability in the TCP control feedback loop [17].
-A large queue can be prevented by dropping packets aggressively, however, a short target queue length runs the risk that the queue can drain quickly and become empty before new packets arrive.
-In this case, the link is underutilized and the router has unnecessarily dropped packets that could have been enqueued and forwarded without adversely affecting link congestion.
+A large queue subjects arriving packets to a long queuing delay and can also cause instability in the TCP control feedback loop [18].
+A short queue can be achieved by dropping packets aggressively, however, a short target queue length runs the risk that the queue can drain quickly and become empty before new packets arrive.
+In this case, the link is underutilized and the router has unnecessarily dropped packets that could have been enqueued and forwarded without ill effect.

 We argue that while controlling routers' queues is an important goal, it should not be achieved by simply dropping arriving packets.
-This issue is particularly important because of the bursty characteristics of Internet traffic that can cause temporary congestion at routers [3, 21].
-(AQM schemes such as RED and its derivatives attempt to deal with bursty arrivals by using a low-pass filter to smooth the measure of average queue length.
-However, as we have previously shown, this control is ineffective [16].)
+This issue is particularly important because of the bursty characteristics of Internet traffic that can cause temporary congestion at routers [3, 23].
+(AQM schemes such as RED and its derivatives attempt to deal with bursty arrivals by using a low-pass filter to smooth the measure of average queue length, however, as we have previously shown, this control is ineffective [17].)
 We believe an AQM scheme should be flexible enough to absorb short-term bursts where the input rate temporarily exceeds the link capacity.
 On the other hand, an AQM design should be able to control routers' queue when persistent congestion occurs.
 This design distinguishes our AQM scheme from existing AQM schemes that simply try to control routers' queue at any cost (independent of its effect on the environment).
 To this end, we propose a new AQM scheme called loss and queuing delay (LQD) controller that provides a framework for balancing loss rate and queuing delay.